Our Conservation and Biodiversity Projects

 We are currently working in Partnership with the Old Chalk New Downs on a range of biodiversity projects in North Kent.

-Please Contact Reece or click the image for more information
+Please Contact Mary or click the image for more information

 We are currently working in Partnership with the Darent Valley Landscape Partnership Scheme on a range of biodiversity projects in North Kent.

-Please Contact Reece or click the image for information.
+Please Contact Mary or click the image for information.

 This site used to be the cemetery for the infectious diseases hospital at Joyce Green.
 It was abandoned in the 1950s becoming overgrown and is now a mix of mostly woodland and some grassland.
 It is currently owned by Temple Hill Primary Academy who use the site for forest school and outdoor learning.
 NWKCP have been working with DVLPS to develop a management plan and have been helping the site's local volunteer team to clear scrub to create a meadow along with installing benches, signage and fencing.